Phillip Carl Jablonski: Early life

 Jablonski's alcoholic father beat and sexually abused his wife and children.

 Jablonski met his first wife, Alice McGowan, in high school.
-He enlisted in the Army in 1966 and was sent overseas to fight in the Vietnam War.
+He enlisted in the Army in 1966.
+It is unclear whether he served in Vietnam but he often said he did and the Vietnam Service Medal was listed on his discharge papers.
 They married in 1968 when he returned to the United States.
 While living in Texas, Jablonski became sexually violent.
 During sex he put a pillow over McGowan's face and attempted to suffocate her.
 On several occasions, he strangled her until she was unconscious.

 After McGowan left him, Jablonski became involved with Jane Sanders, who he met in November 1968.
 He raped Sanders on their first date, which she did not report.
 She became pregnant and they moved to California in July 1969, after Jablonski left the military.
 On one occasion, while having sex, Sanders wanted to stop.
 Jablonski pulled out a gun and threatened to shoot her if she did not continue.
 He hit her with the butt of the gun and she passed out.
 When she regained consciousness, he was raping her.
 She left him in 1972.